 - Website: https://riograndemexican.com/locations/boulder/

 The Mediterranean Grill (The Med)

 The Med in Boulder serves Mediterranean cuisine that includes a combination of tapas, paella, Italian food and more.
 The restaurant is most known for its tapas and twice daily happy hour, when both drinks and tapas were on special.
 We shared the paella, chicken parmesan and several small tapas for a mix of flavors from the menu.
-We just missed happy hour, and if I had a do-ver, I would probably get there earlier (or later) to catch the happy hour specials for discounted tapas.
+We just missed happy hour, and next time I would probably get there before or after dinner to catch the happy hour specials for discounted tapas.

 - Location: 1002 Walnut Street, Boulder CO 80302

 We were looking for a quick and healthy meal on our last night in Boulder so we could relax and eat dinner outside by the fire at our hotel.
 The Modern Market was located in a shopping plaza in walking distance from the Embassy Suites, and was exactly what we were craving.
 I had the Modern Avo Toast and half of a Thai Coconut Chicken Salad.
 Both items were super fresh and flavorful, and it was a great option after eating a heavy meal for brunch.

 - Location: 1600 28th St Unit 1212, Boulder, CO

 This organic juice shop and eatery is local to Boulder and stopped in while strolling the Pearl Street Mall.
 I was feeling a little off that morning (which I blame on equal parts cheap wine and altitude sickness.)
 I asked for a recommendation on a juice that was fresh and hydrating.
 The blue juice that was perfect for just that.
 In addition to juices, Wonderpress also offers specialty espresso drinks, special toasts and smoothies.